TomerEpshtein/robotics_project/docs.md

 You must give a parameter of how many *landmarks* the algorithm will create.
 It must be a positive number, e.g. 300.
 <br/>If you only pass the number of *landmarks*, then the default *chunk_size*
-will be used is 4.
+which will be used is 4.

 If you want to use other *chunk_size*, you should pass the parameter like:
 <br/>